KEDuran/Portfolio-React/README.md

 - Bio (included prior to this assignment)
 - Location (included prior to this assignment)
 - Email (included prior to this assignment)
-- Link to your portfolio (included prior to this assignment)
+- Link to your portfolio (now featured deployed )
-- Pinned last 2 major projects
+- Pinned last 2 completed major projects
 - Pinned four high-scoring homework assignments
 - Followed Boot Camp colleagues that I have directly worked with

 I have included a link to my GitHub profile to confirm assignment requirements were met:

 - Link to my GitHub profile - [https://github.com/KEDuran](https://github.com/KEDuran)

+---

 ## Updates to Resume

 Here is a link to my updated resume that now showcases sample projects and new skills gained thorughout the duration of this Full Stack Boot Camp.

 - Link to my resume - [Resume for Krystal E. Duran](https://drive.google.com/file/d/19KIgS42PcWX6oEKzVI1cSNP5Px2pAE8P/view?usp=sharing)

+---

 ## Updates to LinkedIn